m4r35n357/VisualOptimizers/README.md

 Examples
 ```
-./spiral-ackley-std 3 0 3 64 100 0 -5 5
+./spiral-sphere-std 3 0 3 64 100 0 -5 5
-./spiral-ackley-std 3 0 3 64 100 1 -5 5
+./spiral-sphere-std 3 0 3 64 100 1 -5 5
-./spiral-ackley-gl 3 0 3 64 100 0 -5 5
+./spiral-sphere-gl 3 0 3 64 100 0 -5 5
 ```
 The OpenGL visualization shows the two algorithm strategies.
 The "Periodic Descent Direction Setting" mode is represented by green particles, with the best in red.
 The "Convergence Setting" mode is represented by cyan particles, with the best in magenta while the spiral is shrinking.
-In this setting, the particle is marked in bright yellow on update, changing to dull yellow for six "pure rotations", before reverting to magenta.
+In this setting, the particle is marked in bright yellow on update, changing to dull yellow for six (for 3D) "pure rotations", before reverting to magenta.

 ##  Optimization by Cut